psyclone20/Market-Close-Predictor/README.md

 # Market Close Predictor
-A prediction model built in Python to estimate the closing price and volume of stocks based on historic data.
+A prediction model built in Python to estimate the closing price and volume of stocks based on historical data.

 Created as part of APAC Hackathon 2018 organised by Credit Suisse.